 Currently all district health boards, primary healthcare organisations, general practices, the Commission and Cemplicity (the national survey system provider) have processes in place to ensure the privacy of information.
 We take privacy seriously.

 The ability to design system architecture which addresses actual or potential privacy concerns is dependent, to some extent, on early identification of privacy issues and where risks lie.
-With this in mind we have prepared an ‘interim’ privacy assessment in the early phases of system development, sought feedback from the Privacy Commissioner and incorporated this feedback in the survey system design.
+With this in mind we prepared an ‘interim’ privacy assessment covered the pilot phase of the survey.